drteeth/elixir-es-cqrs/slides.md

 * Avoid God streams (Don't hang everything off of user)

 ---
+class: middle

 ### Doesn't this take more disk space?
 * Yep.
 Deal with it, disk is cheap.

 ---
+class: middle

 ### Doesn't async make everything hard?
 * It suuuure can.
 Not a requirement.
 * Totally reasonable to mix sync and async

 ---
+class: middle, center, inverse

-# How do we do this?
+# How do we do it?

 ---
+class: middle

 # Elixir
 * GenServer is a great model for an Aggregate.